mongodb/docs/source/includes/command/atlas-backups-restores.rst

 Related Commands
 ----------------

+* :ref:`atlas-backups-restores-describe` - Describe a cloud backup restore job.
-* :ref:`atlas-serverless-backups-restores` - Manage cloud backup restore jobs for your project.
+* :ref:`atlas-backups-restores-list` - Return all cloud backup restore jobs for your project and cluster.
-* :ref:`atlas-serverless-backups-snapshots` - Manage cloud backup snapshots for your project.
+* :ref:`atlas-backups-restores-start` - Start a restore job for your project and cluster.
+* :ref:`atlas-backups-restores-watch` - Watch for a restore job to complete.

 .. toctree::
    :titlesonly:

-   restores </command/atlas-serverless-backups-restores>
-   snapshots </command/atlas-serverless-backups-snapshots>
+   describe </command/atlas-backups-restores-describe>
+   list </command/atlas-backups-restores-list>
+   start </command/atlas-backups-restores-start>
+   watch </command/atlas-backups-restores-watch>